Quickstart guide

 Business tier only.

-In order to access packages from your organizations’ channels, you must be authenticated (in other words, you need to have issued yourself an organization access token and set that token), and you must configure your .condarc
+In order to access packages from your organization’s channels, you must configure your .condarc

 file to tell conda where the channel is located.